nguyenanhnhan/Attire/docs/index.md

 ##Getting started

-Getting started is super easy as another CI's Library.
-Let's move inside your controller and load the library:
+Getting started is like load any CI's Library:

 ```php
 $this->load->library('ci-twig/twig');
 ```

-###Set a theme and layout

 CI-Twig mantains all your views in order, so in every theme structure needs to be a layout and a views directory.